mcuntz/pyjams/README.rst

    * - morris_sampling
      - Sampling of optimised trajectories for Morris measures / Elementary Effects
+   * - mrair2eair
+     - Partial pressure of water vapour from mixing ratio and total pressure
    * - ncinfo
      - Same as `infonetcdf`
    * - ncio